arslanmusta/Fash/README.md

 # Fash
-Fast is a file hashing application on right-click context.
+Fash is a file hashing application on right-click context.